10 Tips for Using YNAB as an ADHD-er

 10 Tips for Sticking with YNAB as an ADHD-er

-Tip 2: Create a Bookmarks folder for all of your financial websites (YNAB, banks, etc) and open them all at once when you’re diving into your finances
+Tip 2: Create a Bookmarks folder for all of your financial websites

-• Create a folder on your Bookmarks Bar for money-related sites.
-Right-click on the folder and select “open all.”
+When you are ready to begin your YNAB time, right-click on the folder and select “open all.”
 This will open all of your financial websites at once, so you don’t have to remember each one and tediously type them in every time.

 Tip 3: Pair YNAB with an enjoyable activity